lazarrr/expressjs_RESTful-API/README.md

 - `app.js` - The express application.
 - `server.js` - The entry point to our application.
 - `routes/` - This folder contains the route definitions for our API.
-- `modules/` - This folder contains the file which is responsible for connecting to DB.
+- `DB/` - This folder contains the file which is responsible for connecting to DB and sqlite3 data base.

 ## Authentication
 ---
-Requests are authenticated using the Authorization header with a valid JWT.Ther is thw express middlewares in `auth.js` file that can be used to authenticate requests.
+Requests are authenticated using the Authorization header with a valid JWT.There is the express middlewares in `auth.js` file that can be used to authenticate requests.